toby-p/rightmove_webscraper.py/README.md

 <a href="http://www.rightmove.co.uk/" target="_blank">rightmove.co.uk</a> is one of the UK's largest property listings websites, hosting thousands of listings of properties for sale and to rent.

-The <code>rightmove_webscraper.py</code> class is a simple Python interface to scrape property listings from the website and prepare them in a Pandas dataframe for analysis.
+<code>rightmove_webscraper.py</code> is a simple Python interface to scrape property listings from the website and prepare them in a Pandas dataframe for analysis.

 ## Installation

-The web scraper is now available as a package with all required dependencies on Pip.
+Version 0.3 is now available as a package with all required dependencies on Pip.

 Install with: